Xeverous/filter_spirit/README.md

 	BaseType ["Rain of Chaos", "Carrion Crow"] {
 		Hide
 	}

+	# any other cards
+	Show
 }
 ```

+## program interface

+Currently only a command line executable (see `--help`).
+Graphic interface in development.

 ## build dependencies

 - C++17 compiler (`<filesystem>` not required)
 - Boost 1.70 OR older with Spirit headers updated to 1.70; this project uses:
-  - spirit (using bleeding-edge X3 parser)
+  - spirit (newest X3 library)
   - fusion
   - optional
   - variant